LinerSu/nyu-pl-sum19-rec/Class 03/README.md

 2. Call by reference
   - Formal is bound to location of actual, forming an alias
   - Assignment to formal, if allowed, also affects actual
+  - Only works if actual evaluates to a l-value (l-value: value refers to memory location)

 ### Lazy Evaluation
 1. Call by name
   - Formal is bound to *expression* of actual
   - Expression is evaluated **each time** formal is read when executing
-  - No assignment to formal
+  - Algol 60 allows assignment to formal if actual is a variable (actual should be a l-value)
+  - not common for doing an assginment in recent languages, usually cannot assign to formal

 2. Call by need
   - Formal is bound to *expression* of actual
   - Expression is evaluated **only the first time** its value is needed
   - Subsequent reads from the formal will use the value computed earlier
-  - No assignment to formal
+  - Algol 60 allows assignment to formal if actual is a variable (actual should be a l-value)
+  - not common for doing an assginment in recent languages, usually cannot assign to formal

 ###  How to calculate the values of several variables in the parameter passing modes?